Titofmendes/Cyclistic_case_study/README.md

-# Data Analysis on Bicycle Usage
+# Data Analysis on Bike Usage
 _This case study served as one of the Capstone Projects for the Google Data Analytics Professional Certificate._

 ## Overview